 Jumpasri United F.C

-Super Power Samut Prakan is a Thai football club based in Samut Prakan Province and plays in the Thai League 1.
+Super Power Samut Prakan is a Thai football club based in Samut Prakan Province and plays in the Thai Leagues 1.
 Super Power Samut Prakan last appeared in the AFC Cup in 2007 and played its final group match against Singapore’s Tampines Rovers on 22 May 2007 at the Thai Army Sports Stadium.
 In 2007, the team has adopted the yellow and red colors of its main sponsor, M-150 (energy drink), and now wears yellow shirts with red trim and red shorts and socks.

 Early year of Super Power